otago-polytechnic-bit-courses/ID737001-game-development/lecture-notes/01-solid-principles-code-smells.md

 ### Task 1

 In this task, you will use a project from a course you have previously taken.
-Identity at one example where you have violated one of the **Single Responsibility Principle** and **Open/Closed Principle**.
+Identity at one example where you have violated the **Single Responsibility Principle** and **Open/Closed Principle**.
 Describe the violation and how you would refactor the code to adhere to the principle.

 ---